 SEC.
-49. Regular and Special Meetings of Stockholders or Members. - Regular meetings of stockholders or members shall be held annually on a date fixed in the bylaws, or if not so fixed, on any date after April 15 of every year as determined by the board of directors or trustees: Provided, That written notice of regular meetings shall be sent to all stockholders or members of record at least twenty-one (21) days prior to the meeting, unless a different period is required in the bylaws, law, or regulation: Provided, further, That written notice of regular meetings may be sent to all stockholders or members of record through electronic mail or such other manner as the Commission shall allow under its guidelines.
+49. Regular and Special Meetings of Stockholders or Members. - Regular meetings of stockholders or members shall be held annually on a date fixed in the bylaws, or if not so fixed, on any date after April 15 of every year as determined by the board of directors or trustees: Provided.
+That written notice of regular meetings shall be sent to all stockholders or members of record at least twentyone (21) days prior to the meeting, unless a different period is required in the bylaws, law, or regulation: Provided further, That written notice of regular meetings may be sent stockholders or members of record through necessary or as provided in the by-laws: Provided, however, That at least one (1) week written notice shall be sent to all stockholders or members, unless otherwise provided in the by-laws.